ProprioCS/Provia.Documents/Smart Field Studio.md

 {reqObjectType: 6, predecessorObjectType: null, predecessorID: null}

-Note: we can load them now just for the LQ request type, then later allow the predecessorObjectType to be “transaction” and supply a transaction ID - after we have saved requirements for at least one Quote
+Note: we can load them now just for the LQ request type, then later allow the predecessorObjectType to be "transaction" and supply a transaction ID - after we have saved requirements for at least one Quote

 **Sample queries and code for the above in the file I emailed**